EwenDC/root-automated-setup/README.md

 ### Adding a New Language

 To add a new language translation, simply copy and paste the `en.ts` file located in the `/src/locales/` folder of the repo.
 Rename your new file to match the format of [[Two letter language code]](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)`.ts`.
-Then, you need to add your language to the list of langauges contained in `/src/i18nSetup.ts`.
+Then, you need to add your language to the list of languages contained in `/src/i18nSetup.ts`.
 Go to the top of the file and look for the section that matches this format:

 ```JavaScript
 import EnglishFlag from "./images/languages/english.png";